Yoz Grahame's Unresolvable Discrepancy

 Posted: February 16th, 2004 | 1 Comment »

-The Village Voice recently featured an overview of the American music industry’s past year written by my Burning Man chum Douglas Wolk (who, along with his writing projects, runs one of the fabbest singles clubs ever).
+The Village Voice recently featured an overview of the American music industry’s past year written by my Burning Man chum Douglas Wolk (who, symptoms along with his writing projects, abortion runs one of the fabbest singles clubs ever).
 From amongst the usual news from the battle against file sharers this astonishing snippet leapt out at me:

 The RIAA is also trumpeting its $200,000 settlement of infringement claims against Nashville’s United Record Pressing,